kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 One option is to build multiple docker servers and put them behind a Load balancer.
 But that's a workaround rather than a proper solution.
 What's needed is a container orchestration solution, such as [Docker Swarm](https://docs.docker.com/engine/swarm/), or in our case Kubernetes.

 ## Kubernetes Components

 The Kubernetes software is made up over [several smaller self-contained inter-connecting components](https://kubernetes.io/docs/concepts/overview/components/) that are all working together to deliver a single instance of a Kubernetes Platform.
-These components falls in of 2 categories, Master Components and Node Components.
+These components are categorised as either Master Components, or Node Components.

-The master components manages the Kubernetes platform as a whole, whereas Node components are responsible for the actual running of the containers.
+The master components manages the Kubernetes platform as a whole, whereas Node components are responsible for the actual running of pods.

 ![kubernetes-server](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide/raw/master/Part-01/03_kubernetes_architecture/images/kubernetes-components.png)